Shuffle/Shuffle-docs/docs/configuration.md

 ```

 ## Updating Shuffle
 As long as you use Docker, updating Shuffle is pretty straight forward.
-To make sure you're as secure as possible, do this as much as you please.
+To make sure you're as secure and up to date as possible, do this as much as you please.

-**PS: Default database location has been changed from /etc/shuffle to ./shuffle-database, meaning you might need to change it**

 While being in the main repository:
 ```